 Under the Elevated: Phase I spelled out sustainable and versatile ways to redesign and maintain the multi-jurisdictional public spaces beneath and adjacent to the ‘elevateds’ in a comprehensive study, entitled Under the Elevated: Reclaiming Space, Connecting Communities.
 The project team's research encompasses seven case studies and two pop-up experiments (Chinatown installation and Boogie Down Booth) undertaken with the input of a diverse group of New Yorkers, including Chinatown Partnership and the Women’s Housing and Economic Development Corporation.

 The study also proposes the creation of an El-Space Program at NYC DOT dedicated to under the elevated spaces.
 The program would develop strategies that capitalize on the special character of these sites as gateways, corridors and connectors in underserved neighborhoods.

 For the project’s second phase, El-Space: Creating Dynamic Places Under the Elevated, we will launch several pilots building on our findings.
 The first pilot in Sunset Park is a collaboration with Industry City.

-The first pilot in Sunset Park, located beneath the Gowanus Expressway at 36th Street and 3rd Avenue, will connect residents to the waterfront, increase environmental health, and enhance pedestrian safety for residents of Sunset Park and workers at Industry City and adjacent sites.
+The first pilot in Sunset Park, located beneath the Gowanus Expressway at 36th Street and 3rd Avenue, launched in June 2018 and connects residents to the waterfront, increase environmental health, and enhance pedestrian safety for residents of Sunset Park and workers at Industry City and adjacent sites.
 It will test urban design strategies, replicable lighting and green infrastructure, and inform a future NYC DOT capital project at the site, and other under the elevated locations citywide.

 Additional pilots are being planned for two sites in Queens.
 The ‘el-space’ designs will offer creative solutions for three of the seven typologies—Highway, Trestle, and Bridge—identified in our Under the Elevated study.